Dansville, Livingston County, New York: Infrastructure

 Dansville Municipal Airport (DSV) is a general aviation airport located north of the village.
 The airport was opened in 1927, primarily by the efforts of World War I aviator Lynn Pickard.
 The New York State Festival of Balloons is held at the airport in early September.

 A branch of Genesee Community College is located in Dansville.

 Nicholas H. Noyes Memorial Hospital, a 72-bed acute care hospital, is located on the southern edge of the village on Route 36 adjacent to Exit 4 on Interstate 390.
 It provides health services to residents of Livingston, Allegany, Steuben and surrounding counties.

 Culture

 Castle on the Hill is a former water cure facility that resembles a castle overlooking Dansville from the hillside.
-Founded in 1858 by Dr. James Caleb Jackson as the "Our Home on the Hillside", the original building burned in 1882.
+Founded in 1858 by Dr. James Caleb Jackson as "Our Home on the Hillside", the original building burned in 1882.
 The present building opened in 1883.
 It has changed hands several times, becoming a physical fitness hotel (the Physical Culture Hotel) where the rich and famous came from New York City and other areas to "get away from it all".
-The building now stands vacant.
+The building nowWhen? stands vacant.

 A grant from New York State for $2.5 million was approved in January 2008 to renovate the former "Jackson Health Resort".